zer0cache/matic-docs/docs/nightfall/introduction/overview.md

 1. Security assumptions of Ethereum.
 2. Groth16 assumptions (knowledge of exponent assumption).
-3. Certain cryptographic assumptions from primitives such as hashes and signatures.
+3. Certain cryptographic assumptions from primitives such as hashes (Poseidon) and signatures.
 4. Software security assumptions that rely on correct design and implementation.

 ## Efficiency